 They can be made of plastic, glass, crockery / ceramic, or stainless.

 Some have pouring lips; some have bases or embedded rubber rings on their underside specially designed to grip the counters (stainless ones rarely have this); some come with plastic cover sets for refrigerator storage.

 Glass ones are normally Pyrex or CorningWare.
 CorningWare ones are somewhat lighter than the Pyrex ones.
 They will both be heat proof except for direct heat.
-They are somewhat heavy, so mostly stable on the counter while in use.
+They are somewhat heavy, so are mostly stable on the counter while in use.
 Some are actually very, very large measuring cups doubling as mixing bowls that also come with plastic covers for storage in the fridge.
-Glass Mixing Bowls tend to be the ones used most often in TV cooking shows — so that viewers can see inside the bowls.
+Glass mixing bowls tend to be the ones used most often in TV cooking shows — so that viewers can see inside the bowls.

-Many people still swear by copper Mixing Bowls for beating eggs in.
+Many people still swear by copper mixing bowls for beating eggs in.
 They are not dishwasher safe.
 Make sure that you don’t get the ones that are coated with lacquer for decorative display purposes only.

 Many cooks feel that you can’t have too many mixing bowls.

 The 1700s brought us manufactured ceramic mixing bowls.
 By the end of the 1800s, they could also be purchased in various colours:

 “Most mixing bowls were made of wood prior to the seventeenth century, until earthenware products were manufactured for their durability and waterproof qualities.
 These were in plain, neutral colours.